zeruhur/cosmiccreatures/README.md

 # The Book of Cosmic Creatures

-A tentative bestiary for Plerion and other sci-fi Cairn hacks
+A bestiary for Plerion and other sci-fi Cairn hacks

+CC BY-SA 4.0